Links to COVID-19 Information and Resources

 Your UH Username provides access to Google services, branded Google@UH.
 You can optionally turn on even more G Suite services, such as Google Groups (for non-UH account collaboration) and YouTube, which are branded Google@UH Consumer Apps (note that there are terms of services differences from Google@UH).

 The current “classic” Google Sites will transition to the “new” Google Sites.
 The “new” Google Sites is already available, and all newly created Google Sites will be hosted under the “new” Google Sites.
-Anyone with Sites hosted under the “classic” Google Sites will need to take action and migrate their “classic” Sites to the “new” Sites.
-The Authentic Assessment with the New Google Sites webinar (Feb.
-12) will provide inspiration for instructional use.
+Anyone with Sites hosted under the “classic” Google Sites will need to take action and migrate their “classic” Sites to the “new” Sites by December.
+Watch the Authentic Assessment with the New Google Sites webinar recording to get some inspiration for instructional use.

 MyUH is a mobile-optimized, one-stop shop for UH business tasks, forms, apps and more.
 It includes one-click access to services customized for students, faculty, and staff across our 10-campus system.